top of page

 This is where we discuss topics related to content writing, editing business communications, HRM, SaaS, and more.
 You are sure to find something that interests you.
 Feel free to look around!

-A Far Cry From Africa is Derek Walcott’s commentary on British colonial suppression of the Mau Mau Rebellion in Kenya and how it represented his divided loyalties between “the English tongue I love” and his African heritage.
+A Far Cry From Africa is Derek Walcott’s commentary and reaction to the Mau Mau vs British war and how it represented his divided loyalties between “the English tongue I love” and his African heritage.
 The poem functions on many levels.

-It simultaneously serves as reportage, political commentary, and historical analysis.
+It simultaneously serves as reportage and cinema, political commentary, historical analysis, and personal soul searching.
 The poet is of mixed African-European heritage, and to him, the conflict — which featured atrocities being committed on both sides — represents a kind of internal turmoil.
-First, some historical context and background on the Mau Mau rebellion and its suppression are necessary.

 A Far Cry From Africa” is included in Selected Poems, a collection published in 2007.
 The poem exists simultaneously as a misanthropic assessment of violent human nature and an expression of the identity crisis that Walcott suffers as a colonized person of mixed heritage.